sspanak/tt9/docs/user-manual.md

 #### Send messages with OK in Facebook Messenger
 Facebook Messenger fails to recognize the OK key on some devices, making it impossible to send messages with it.
 If you prefer to send messages using OK, instead of Messenger's own send button, enable this option.
 This ensures sending is possible on any phone.

+_Available in: Settings → Initial Setup._

 #### Send messages with OK in Google Chat
 Similar to the above, but for Google Chat.

+_Available in: Settings → Initial Setup._

 _This option is still experimental.
 It may sometimes fail to detect the "Send" button and click another one.
 If this starts happening, just close the chat and reopen it._